JosephMumo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script to print the arithmetic
+script to display breath to love